-Commonwealth Scholarships and Fellowship Plan (CSFP)
+Commonwealth Scholarships and Fellowships Plan (CSFP)

 Since its inception in 1959, the Commonwealth Scholarships and Fellowship Plan has grown to be one of the most prestigious schemes for international study and professional development in the world.
 Over 25,000 Commonwealth citizens have held awards - many going on to reach the very highest levels of their profession.